-This trail in Hsinchu County takes in not just one, but two of Taiwan’s Minor 100 Peaks.
-It is a fun, not too difficult half-day walk with a few views and temples along the way.
-You can even have the odd experience of seeing Taipei 101 from a different county.
+This fun, half-day trail in Hsinchu County will take you to one of Taiwan’s Minor 100 Peaks.
+There are a few scenic views along the way and you can even have the odd experience of seeing Taipei 101 from a different county.

 Distance: About 10km – although if you have your own transport you can cut out about 3km of road walking.